 Symptoms of Functional Incontinence

-- person may have normal bladder control
+- the person may have normal bladder control

 - leakage of urine before the person could enter the bathroom